-Compensation is highly variable within the ICT sector.
+Compensation is highly variable within the IT/ICT sector.
 Different types of jobs, which may require different levels of education, training, skills, and/or experience, will have different rates of pay.
 Additionally, companies that hire ICT professionals vary widely from small startups to international corporations, government and education.

 As reported in Canadian Newcomer Magazine, Help for internationally-trained IT professionals (Sept.
 14/17), the basic qualifications for most ICT jobs in Canada include: